KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 The example above isn't only vulnerable through the "local_id = counter" code: the "counter += 1" code is also vulnerable to a race condition.
 This is because incrementing a variable (counter += 1) is not a so-called **atomic operation**.
 This means that internally, it is not implemented with a single CPU instruction, but rather composed out of a series of different operations/instructions.

-For example, for counter += 1, the series of executed steps might look like:
+For example, for counter += 1, the series of executed steps might look like this:

 1. Fetch value of counter from RAM and store it in the CPU cache memory
 2. Fetch value from CPU cache memory and store it in a CPU register for the calculation
 3. Add 1 to the register value
 4. Write the register value back to the CPU cache
 5. Write the cached value back to the RAM

+Put differently: the CPU does not act on the value stored in memory directly, but rather a copy in a register.
+Copying from/to a register is not atomic, so bugs can occur.
+To make things simpler to reason about, we can boil this down to just two lines of code:

 ```C
 // In simple pseudocode, counter += 1 might look like this: